Tag Archives: tank

 Low-Rider tank of the 33rd Infantry Regiment, 10th Division, YTC, August 2015.
 USA photo by Staff Sergeant Steven Schneider.

-The Type 74 has a collapsible suspension.
+The Type 74 uses a modified 105 millimeter gun which can use NATO ammunition.
+It also has a collapsible suspension.

 USA photo by Staff Sergeant Steven Schneider.